QI CONSTRAINT (“STAGNATION”)

 PMS, Irregular Cycles, Mood Changes, Irregular Menstrual Flow, Clotted Periods, Painful Periods, Hormone Imbalance, Ovarian Cysts, Endometriosis, Fibroids, Polyps, COS, Blood Clotting Disorders and Immune Issues – to name a few.

-If Qi Stagnation is present for an extended time it will typically present along with one or more of the following: Qi Deficiency, Blood Deficiency, Blood Stagnation, Dampness, Yang Deficiency, Yin Deficiency, Heat.
+If Qi constraint exists for an extended time it will typically present along with one or more of the following: Qi Deficiency, Blood Deficiency, Blood Stagnation, Dampness, Yang Deficiency, Yin Deficiency, Heat.

-Some common foods to help with Qi Stagnation are:
+Some common foods to help with Qi constraint are:

 NEED MORE HELP?